The book "Beginning Node.js" p. 142. Listing 7-3 "1basic.js"

 }

-The upstream directive defines a group of backend Node.js servers for load balancing
+The upstream directive defines a group of backend Node.js servers for load balancing.

 Nginx distributes incoming requests among the specified servers using a default round-robin algorithm